-The Queen’s Shift Survey is a valuable tool for gathering information from Queen’s students about overall campus culture and climate, including experiences, perceptions, and behaviours with respect to diversity, inclusion, and sexual violence at the university.
+The Queen’s Shift Survey is a valuable tool for gathering information from Queen’s students about overall campus culture and climate, including experiences, perceptions, and behaviours with respect to diversity, inclusion at the university.

 This information is critical to creating an inclusive campus environment, tailoring policies and programming, and improving services and the campus response to discrimination and harassment.
 Given the overlapping and reinforcing nature of concerns being raised in our community, it is essential that these themes are considered in an integrated and comprehensive manner.

-The survey will provide Queen’s University with information about students’ perceptions and experiences of diversity and inclusion and sexual violence.
+The survey will provide Queen’s University with information about students’ perceptions and experiences of diversity and inclusion.

 The survey includes questions on the following themes: